Operation Round Up

 Submit a copy of the IRS tax-exempt letter, if appropriate.

 TEC's Board of Directors chooses individuals to serve on the Operation Round Up Trust Board.
 The trust board members choose where the funds get donated and the amount of the donation based on the group's or individual's application for the funds.
-The trust board members include: James Wieser, of Hokah, president; Skip Hrejsa, of Brownsville, vice-president; Annette Kiehne, of Harmony, secretary/treasurer; Mary George, of Houston; Charles Dennstedt, of Harmony; Rudy Spitzer, of St. Charles and Tom Tibor, Minnesota City.
+The trust board members include: James Wieser, of Hokah, president; Tom Tibor, of Minnesota City, vice president; Annette Kiehne, of Harmony, secretary/treasurer; John Bronk, Winona; Mary George, of Houston; Miriam Harstad, of Harmony; and Skip Hrejsa, of Brownsville.

 Application deadlines are Feb.
 15 and Aug.
 15. Applications will be reviewed by the Trust Board at their regularly scheduled meeting.
 Those chosen to receive funds will be notified.
 Emergency submission will only be considered at the discretion of the board.